Hives and horses

-- Hives can run the full spectrum of mild, non-itchy, and no big deal all the way to severe, super itchy, life-threatening, or any place in between.
+- Hives can run the full spectrum of mild, non-itchy, and no big deal to severe, super itchy, life-threatening, or any place in between.
 There is a level of discomfort that is experienced with hives as well.

 - Topical ointments and sprays